Fall hiking in Pennsylvania

 5. Point State Park

-The fountain at Point State Park in Pittsburgh
+Point State Park in Pittsburgh

-If you have ever visited downtown Pittsburgh or enjoyed the breathtaking skyline views via any overlook or the iconic Duquesne Incline, you have seen the grandeur of Point State Park.
 The unusual triangle shape of the park (the downtown has been nicknamed the Golden Triangle with this park’s fountain as the tip), along with the stunning 150 foot tall fountain, really is the centerpiece of the mesmerizing skyline.
+Note that the fountain only runs during the warmer months.

 This historic park was established in the 1950’s as part of an urban renewal project.
 Most notably, the park marks the joining of the 3 rivers – the Ohio, the Allegheny, and the Monongahela.
 Today, you can tour Ft.
-Pitt and learn more about Pittsburgh’s role in the French and Indian war, enjoy views of the skyline and various city sights and bridges, stroll nature trails, and take a ride on the Three Rivers Heritage bike trail which runs 2 miles to The Strip District, another historic tourist area of the city.
-And finally, Point State is the site of many city events including the Pittsburgh Independence Day Festival.
+Pitt and learn more about the city’s role in the French and Indian war.
+Or simply enjoy views of the skyline and various city sights and bridges.

-The beautiful fountain at Point State Park in Pittsburgh
+Point State Park in Pittsburgh